onish-stats-workshop/onish-stats-workshop.github.io/README.md

 ### Suggested Topics / Tutorials
 * [Basics and Assumptions](https://www.hackerearth.com/practice/machine-learning/machine-learning-algorithms/beginners-guide-regression-analysis-plot-interpretations/tutorial/) A very important review and walk-through of what linear regression is, and how to check the assumptions on your data.
+* [Choosing the type of regression](https://statisticsbyjim.com/regression/choosing-regression-analysis/) Kudos if you can find biological examples for these different types!

 ## Topics/Speakers so far